1099-MISC Form for Reporting Non-Employee Income

 There are exceptions to the requirement to send a 1099-MISC to a non-employee, including those for attorneys.
 See this article about who must receive a 1099-MISC form, for more details.

-Before a non-employee can receive a 1099-MISC, they must complete a W-9 form.
+Before a potential recipient can receive a 1099-MISC, they must complete a W-9 form.
 This form is similar to a W-4 form that new employees must complete at hire.
-The W-9 form includes name and address and, most important, the recipient's tax identification number.
+The W-9 form includes name and address and, most importantly, the recipient's tax identification number.

 How Is a 1099-MISC Different From a W-2 Form?